artakhak/IoC.Configuration/docs/bindings-in-modules/ioc-configuration-modules.rst

 .. note::

-    The property used for property injection needs to be declared in implementation only.
+    The setter property used for property injection needs to be declared in implementation only.

 .. sourcecode:: csharp